Frequently Asked Questions

 - Platinum level – The plan must cover 90% of expected costs across a standard population.
 This is the highest level of coverage.

-Also, a catastrophic plan will be offered, and will cover the same services.
-But, its coverage will be less generous than the Bronze level plans.
+Also, catastrophic plans are offered, and will cover the same services.
+But, their coverage will be less generous than the Bronze level plans.
 A catastrophic plan may be a less expensive option for those who are eligible: only young adults under 30 and individuals who have a hardship exemption from the individual mandate are allowed to purchase catastrophic plans.
 Premium tax credits and cost-sharing reductions are not available for catastrophic plans.

 Also, stand-alone dental plans are available through the Health Insurance Marketplace.

 - + How do the tiers (bronze, silver, gold and platinum) help consumers compare plans?